-EPA has not promulgated technology-based effluent limitation guidelines (ELGs) for the discharge of RO reject water from Pharmaceutical Preparation (SIC 2834) in 40 CFR Subchapter N Parts 405 through 471.
+EPA has not promulgated technology-based effluent limitation guidelines (ELGs) for Bottled and Canned Soft Drinks and Carbonated Water (SIC 2086) in 40 CFR Subchapter N Parts 405 through 471.
 Therefore, in accordance with CWA § 402(a)(1)(B) and 40 CFR § 125.3(c)(2), EPA may establish effluent limitations on a case-by-case basis using BPJ.
 The NPDES regulations in 40 CFR §125.3(c)(2) state that permits developed on a case-by-case basis under Section 402 (a)(1) of the CWA shall apply the appropriate factors listed in 40 CFR § 125.3(d) and must consider 1) the appropriate technology for the category class of point sources of which the applicant is a member, based on available information, and 2) any unique factors relating to the applicant.